LMUK-RADONC-PHYS-RES/gating-latencies/readme.md

 ```shell
 $ pip install -r path/to/this/repository/requirements.txt
 ```
-(Testing your installation is not needed, though recommended, if you only want to reproduce the results of our publication.
-However, if you encounter any inconsistencies with the results of our publications, make sure to run the tests first.)
+(Testing your installation is not needed if you only want to reproduce the results of our publication.
+However, if you encounter any inconsistencies with the results of our publications, make sure to run the tests first.
+In general, I strongly recommend test any installation before running any analyses.)
 5. Test your installation by first, running the in-silico test case on non-video data:
 ```shell
 $ <your-python-command> analyze_pixel_in_ROI_static.py config_test_DIBH_noVid.json
 ```
 The resulting beam-on latencies should all evolve around 2000 ms \pm 8.3 ms (1 frame).
 The resulting beam-off latencies should all evolve around 200 ms \pm 8.3 ms (1 frame).
+[] insert screenshot

-Secondly, run an analysis of the test video (1 reference step pattern, 3 DIBH phases).
+6. Run an analysis of the test video (1 reference step pattern, 3 DIBH phases).
 This takes time, be patient.
 When the code is looping over each single frame of the video, a progress bar indicates your waiting time.
 ```shell
 $ <your-python-command> analyze_pixel_in_ROI_static.py config_test_DIBH_vid.json
 ```